How to remove FlashMall virus from Mac?

 Step 5: Remove browser extension from Chrome

-- Launch Chrome and click on the three dots in the toolbar.
+- Open Chrome and click on the three dots in the toolbar.

 - Alternatively, type “chrome://extensions” into the address bar.

-4. Locate the FlashMall extension and press Remove.
+- Locate the FlashMall extension and click Remove.

 Step 6: Remove FlashMall from Firefox

-- Launch Firefox and click on the three horizontal lines at the right of the toolbar.
+- Open Firefox and click on the three horizontal lines at the right of the toolbar.

-- Select Extensions in the left hand sidebar and look for the FlashMall extension.
+- Select Extensions in the left sidebar and look for the FlashMall extension.